GOT APPLES? WANNA MAKE CIDER?

 We have cider making equipment for public use.
 Bring your apples and turn them into fresh squeezed cider!
 Make an appointment and our staff and trained volunteers will be ready to help you use the electric grinder and bladder press.
 You will need 4.5 bushels of apples to do one pressing.
 That makes 11 gallons of cider.
 This is best done with a group.
 Children are welcome as long as they are supervised by an adult.
 It takes about 1.5 hours to make cider from washing the apples to jugging the cider.
-The cider pressing season isn't very long - only from the end of August until end of October, so make your appointment today!
+The cider pressing season isn't very long - only from September - mid October, so make your appointment today!

 Includes a fruit washing station, an electric fruit grinder, a Lancman water press, and an iced bin to cool cider.